 DICOM encapsulated STL files are currently supported in Mimics Innovation Suite (MIS) 23, and the new DICOM encapsulated OBJ files will be supported in MIS 24, which will be released in May 2021.

 6. Increased accessibility of 3D printers

-Two great examples are the Form 3BL and J55, from Formlabs and Stratasys respectively.
+Two great examples are the Form 3BL and J55, from Formlabs and Stratasys, respectively.
 The Form 3BL printer allows high volume 3D printing with minimal intervention.
-Stratasys, with the launch of the J55, makes the efficiency and quality of PolyJet technology more affordable and office-friendly than ever before, and enables natural color printing.
+With the launch of the J55, Stratasys makes the efficiency and quality of PolyJet technology more affordable and office-friendly than ever before and enables natural color printing.

 Increasing affordability of 3D printing technologies will fuel the adoption of 3D printing at the point of care and stimulate the development of new healthcare applications.

 Never miss a story like this.
 Get them delivered to your inbox once a month.